arpitbbhayani/articles/blogs/bayesian-average.md

 ![cumulative rating as scoring function](https://user-images.githubusercontent.com/4745789/79050470-e1245b80-7c47-11ea-824b-ecd5cbb40912.png)

 Cumulative Rating actually does a pretty decent job, it makes popular items with a large number of ratings bubble up to the top of the leaderboard.
-When we rank the movies in our dataset using Cumulative Ratings we get the following as the the top 10.
+When we rank the movies in our dataset using Cumulative Ratings we get the following as the top 10.

 ![top 10 movies through cunulative rating](https://user-images.githubusercontent.com/4745789/79050520-2d6f9b80-7c48-11ea-8e48-1c12fbbc0a88.png)